 Yes!
 Add it as a line item in the budget—and spread the risk if you can.

 “Take the long view,” Moore recommended to the crowd, considering the perspective of the writer.
 It might be worth your while to agree to a low option price for your script now.
 But stipulate in the contract that you get X number of dollars (a full, fair amount) when your material is made into the first film—and a healthier sum if there’s a sequel.

 Regardless of whether you’re fresh out of film school or an industry vet looking to streamline the financial side of your next project, it pays (literally) to arm yourself with a full understanding of how the residuals process works and what you can do to protect yourself and your film.

 Now—go count those beans!

 Film Independent promotes unique independent voices by helping filmmakers create and advance new work.
-To become a Member of Film Independent, just click here.
-To support us with a donation, click here.
+To support our work with a donation, please click here.